 You can decide to use the Spack installation already available in the system or resort to a completely independent personal setup.
 To create your own environment with additional software starting from the system installation, please, follow this short introduction.
-Later in these notes we will use this approach to install Python 3.12.

 For more detailed information about Spack, we refer to the official documentation and tutorial.